conduitl/csv_lesson/README.md

 console.log('File written to: ' + 'output/consolidated.csv');
 ```

+Translated into English, the loop syntax says the following: For each element in the `filenames` array, refer to that element as `file` and then perform all operations on it that are specified in the curly braces `{}` following the arrow `=>`.
+The operations specified inside the loop are the same as what we specified in the previous listing, but we no longer have to repeat ourselves `n` number of times.
+Inside the loop `file` refers to the same file name in the array that `filename[n]` did in the previous listing.

+> As I stated previously, my intent in this guide is to focus on problem solving and solution design, demonstrating the power of automation using code and exploring software development concepts.
+There is much to explore about the loop syntax and there are various ways to write loops.
+I do not wish to deter the reader who is more interested in conceptual design and utility, rather than code mechanics.
+For this reason, from here on out, I'll simply translate the code logic into English and refer to reference materials for the reader who wishes to dive deeper.

 <a name="l8"></a>__Listing 8 - Understanding how the loop works__  | [return to top](#)
 ```JavaScript
 const fs = require('fs');